 Provides investors with the potential for capital growth and consistent, tax effective income through the active management of quality industrial shares.
+Investors have been benefitting from this strategy since 1966.

 FUND RISKS

 All investments carry risk and different strategies may carry different levels of risk.
 The relevant product disclosure statement or offer document for a fund should be considered before deciding whether to acquire or hold units in that fund.
 Your financial adviser can assist you in determining whether a fund is suited to your financial needs.